elliotvm/Conjure-Proxy/README.md

 # DLL Proxying

-This code runs a C# assembly from a C/C++ DLL Proxy.
+Run C# assembly from a C/C++ DLL Proxy.
 Originally made for the Conjure project.

 ## Usage